impuremaths/impuremaths.github.io/_posts/2021-03-17-understanding-feynmans-license-plate.md

 To understand the FLP fallacy, it will be helpful to list a number of other thought experiments often drawn for comparison:

-1. Observing the license plate AAA 000.
+1. Observing the license plate ODE 009.
 2. Winning the lottery.
 3. The hospitality of Earth toward life.
 4. Flipping a coin five times and then telling someone the resulting sequence.